-‘With which systems do you interface?’ might be one of the most asked questions whenever IT executives enter software evaluation discussions.
-When IT executives ask the question ‘with which systems do you interface’, what they’re really asking is: ‘how will you make sure the interface is set up in a couple of days instead of a couple of months?’
+“With which systems do you interface?” might be one of the most asked questions whenever IT executives enter software evaluation discussions.
+When IT executives ask about software integration, what they’re really asking is: ‘how will you make sure the interface is set up in a couple of days instead of a couple of months?’

-To already answer the main question, Binocs seamlessly interfaces with these software, including in-house tools:
+To already answer the main question, Binocs seamlessly interfaces with these software products, including in-house tools:

 Where is this fear of interfaces coming from?

 Interfacing requires two systems to understand each other.
 The typical interface approach uses code & programming to transform data from the sending system, so the receiving system understands.

 This is a rigid approach as it requires a clear contract and requirements upfront, making it challenging to make changes after the fact.
 The coding requires quite some time of scarce internal IT resources.
 Not only to write the initial interface but also to cope with the inevitable changes afterwards.

 So ‘with which systems do you interface’ is a very relevant question.

 So, in theory, a standard interface would solve this